HL7/davinci-deqm/input/pagecontent/guidance.md

 Clinical Quality Measures are a common tool used throughout healthcare to help evaluate and understand the impact and quality of the care being provided to an individual or population.

 The Data Exchange for Quality Measure (DEQM) Implementation Guide defines the interactions for two purposes in the Quality Measure Ecosystem.
 The first interaction is when a Producer, such as a practitioner, or owner of data needs to exchange that data with a Consumer of that data, such as a payer, a registry or public health.
-We call this the [Data Exchange] scenario.
+We call this the [Data Exchange] Scenario.
 Examples of this interaction might be when a provider has patient information from a recent visit that he needs to share with a payer under a value based contract.

 The second scenario defined in this guide is when a Reporter needs to exchange a measure report with a Receiver.
 This guide addresses the Individual Measure Reporting and the Summary Reporting.
 As an example, Individual Measure Reports may be used by hospitals acting as the Reporter to report a specific measure to a payer acting as a Receiver.
 Similarly, Summary Measure Reports may be used to report yearly eCQM results on a specific measure.